thePlatform/thePlatform-video-manager/readme.txt

 Added Advanced Settings
 Added new shortcode parameters
 Simplified account settings
+Added a new option to embed the PDK external controller in posts with our video player

 = 2.0.0 =
 Removed 3rd party libraries in favor of native Wordpress look and feel